Information Management Assessment Tools and Resources

 The Model was benchmarked in consultation with the GKIM Google User Group, who provided feedback on maturity questions and statements.
 This resulted in a clear consensus on what constitutes ‘inadequate, ‘adequate’ and ‘optimal’ performance in Google KIM practice.

-The latest published version of the Google Workspace Maturity Model can be downloaded here.
+Download the latest published version of the Google Workspace Maturity Model.

 Non-Corporate Communications Channels for Government Business Self-Assessment